GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/04.631-640/10.Abide-With-Us/docs.md

 ---
+title: |
-title: 640.
-Abide With Us
+    640. Abide With Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 640.
+Abide With Us.
+Blessed Jesus, meek and lowly, With us here take thine abode; We would fain like thee be holy, Humbly walking with our God.
+We would thy sweet Spirit cherish, Welcome in our hearts thy stay; Lest without thine aid we perish, O, abide with us, we pray.
+    keywords:  |
-    keywords: Christ in Song, Abide With Us, Blessed Jesus, meek and lowly,
+        Christ in Song, adventhymnals, advent hymnals, Abide With Us, Blessed Jesus, meek and lowly.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 640. ABIDE WITH US
+####  Christ in Song,

 ```txt
 1.